stevenschwenke/SoftwareEngineeringCourse/domainDrivenDesign.md

 - That means: Every class has to implement the concepts in detail.
 - DDD = design + development practice
 - DDD = technology-agnostic
+- another trend is to add annotations directly into domain classes, for example annotations for persisting entities with JPA.
+These have to have a default-Constructor, which is also wrong in DDD.
+Solution: Lombok-Builder.
+However, that complicates the code even more.

 ##Domain Model
 - = internal representation of target domain.
 Model is in our heads.
 It's what we understand of the domain.